qilinz/100-Python-Coding-Projects/README.md

 Based on the course 100 Days of Code by Dr. Angela Yu.
 Notes of the course can be found [here](https://www.notion.so/a73c7d0045944619aa08b1594cefedf4?v=8462b4251f94434784b6067fff6542d4).

 ### Beginner level
+- Day 10-2: [Calculator](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Beginner/Day10/Day10-calculator.py).
+Calculator with four operations ("+", "-", "x", "/").
+Users can continue the calculation based on the obtained result, or start a new calculation.
+(Functions with outputs)
+- Day 10-1: [Days in month](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Beginner/Day10/Day10-days-in-month.py).
+Tell users how many days in the chosen month in the chosen year.
+(Functions with outputs)
 - Day 9: [Blind Auction](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Beginner/Day9-blind-auction/Day9-blind-auction.py).
 Users can type their names and bids.
 The one whose bid is the highest will win.
 The flow chart can be found [here](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Beginner/Day9-blind-auction/blind-auction-flow-chart.png).
 (Dictionary, loop in dictionary)
 - Day 8-2: [Caesar Cipher](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Beginner/Day8-caesar-cipher.py).
 Users can encode or decode Caesar Cipher messages.
 (Function with parameters)
 - Day 8-1: [Prime Checker](https://github.com/qilinz/100-Python-Coding-Projects/blob/main/Beginner/Day8-prime-checker.py).
 Users can check whether a number is a prime number.
 (Function with one parameter)